Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_03.md

 1. **Service Startup**: If services fail to start, verify Dapr components configuration
 2. **Communication Issues**: Check Redis connection and pub/sub setup
 3. **Workflow Errors**: Check Zipkin traces for detailed request flows
-4. **Port Conflicts**: If ports are already in use, check which port is already in use
+4. **Port Conflicts**: If ports are already in use, identify and free the conflicting port
 5. **System Reset**: Clear Redis data through Redis Insights if needed